UCLA-BD2K/heartCases/README.md

 * _raw_ne.txt - all document titles, PMIDs, and the raw dictionary of abstract text and NER labels (labels include entity types and locations).

-Output is also provided in BRAT-compatible format in the "brat" folder within "output".
+Output of labeled abstracts is also provided in BRAT-compatible format in the "brat" folder within "output".
 Each abstract text is provided as [PMID].txt, while annotations are provided in [PMID].ann.
 The corresponding annotation.conf and visual.conf files are also generated.

+Named entities used for abstract labeling are written to the file NE_dump.tsv.

+Citation counts, if requested using the argument `--citation_counts TRUE`, are provided in citation_counts.tsv (as one record per line, including PMID, PMC citation count, and publication name) and in searched_documents.xml (including the raw XML record source of citation counts, as provided by PubMed).

 ## heartCases_learn.py